-10. U. T. AUSTIN - AUTHORIZATION FOR REPAIR AND REMODELING IN STUDENT UNION BUILDING, AND APPROPRIATION THEREFOR.--It is recommended by President Hackerman, Vice-President Colvin, Mr. Lester E. Palmer, Executive Vice-Chancellors Singletary and Walker, and Chancellor Ransom that authorization be given for Repair and Remodeling in the Student Union Building at The University of Texas at Austin for the purpose of improving ventilation, air conditioning, and lighting in the eating and serving areas of the building and that an appropriation of \$50,000.00 be made for this purpose from Account No. 29-0219-9000 - Auxiliary Enterprises - Reserve Major Repairs, Remodeling and Replacement, and Operating Reserve.
+9. U. T. Austin: Authorization for Repair and Remodeling in Texas Union Building, and Appropriation Therefor. -- It is recommended that authorization be given for Repair and Remodeling in the Texas Union Building at The University of Texas at Austin for the purpose of improving ventilation, air conditioning, and lighting in the eating and serving areas of the building and that an appropriation of \$50,000.00 be made for this purpose from Account No. 29-0219-9000 - Auxiliary Enterprises - Reserve Major Repairs, Remodeling and Replacement, and Operating Reserve.

-It is further recommended that the Director of the Office of Facilities Planning and Construction be authorized to proceed with the work necessary to accomplish these improvements.
+Further recommendation is made that the Director of the Office of Facilities Planning and Construction be authorized to proceed with the work necessary to accomplish these improvements.